 Trunks for my Junk

 Since I went to all the trouble of inventing my own convenient units of measurement, I am going to make the crates match those.
 My origional plastic crates are quite close in size to that anyway, by pure coincidence.
-Actualy, that is too harsh: They were very close to that size because my octal-Plank-length unit is very human-scale-friendly in the first place, so other things designed for human-use tend to gravitate to that scale as a matter of practicality!
+Actualy, that is too harsh: they were very close to that size because my octal-Plank-length unit is very human-scale-friendly in the first place, so other things designed for human-use tend to gravitate to that scale as a matter of practicality!

 I am using 17mm form-ply as I have enough suitably-sized off-cuts of this lying about to make at least two trunks.
 They are designed to be stackable, with Teflon™ (PTFE) feet arranged somewhat like (up-side-down) Lego™ blocks (or even more like Modulo™, since they are based on 1:1:1 proportioned cubes), though only for stacking-alignment: they won't actually lock together tightly like Lego™/Modulo™ bricks!